7 of the best breakdown cover services

 Besides being inconvenient, having your car fixed by the side of the road or towed away can be seriously expensive – and then you will still have to find a way to your destination.

-Most drivers will opt to have some form of car breakdown cover to give them peace of mind.
+The best peace of mind is to take out breakdown cover on your car.
 A road assistance policy from the likes of the AA or RAC should ensure you can get safely back on the road with the minimum of fuss.

 But there are other alternatives to the two best known providers which promise lower costs, and sometimes better service too.
 You might also find you are paying for cover you don’t need.